-The footage released Wednesday shows a chaotic scene.
-The officer identified as Reardon arrives during a physical altercation involving several people.
-Reardon, who is White, can be seen emerging from his vehicle as Bryant appears to chase someone, who falls onto the sidewalk.
-The teen then turns toward someone else wearing a pink sweatsuit and takes a swing at her head, with what appears to be a blade briefly visible in her hand.
-The officer yells, “Get down!” multiple times before firing four shots at the girl, leaving her sprawled next to a car in the driveway.
+Body-camera footage shows a White officer emerge from a vehicle as the victim appears to chase someone, who falls onto the sidewalk.
+The teen then turns toward someone else wearing a pink sweatsuit and takes a swing at her head.
+The officer fires four shots at the girl, leaving her sprawled next to a car in the driveway.

 “She had a knife.
 She just ran at her,” one officer says on the footage.